Chapter 22-2: Threatening to Shatter the Very Firmament, Continued

 For what it’s worth, this actually has been kind of exciting lately.
 Keep it up, game!

-Despite having somehow travelled to the middle of Midgar and back, Shotgun has somehow caught the Raven with the materia just as he’s making his escape.
+Despite having somehow travelled to the middle of the city and then back, Shotgun has somehow caught the Raven with the materia just as he’s making his escape.
 Impossible, but whatever.
 She outright crashes the chopper into the truck, and ends up having to chase the Raven down on foot.
 Unfortunately, he has reinforcements, as, in a streak of even less believable coincidence than just a few seconds ago, he crashed just outside of the stretch of highway where Fuhito plans to perform the summoning!
-Fuhito uses the doomsday materia near poor, unconscious Elfé (who is, because of the sprite limitations of this game, still armed), and Shotgun is too late to stop it.
-No one is particularly surprised – narrative tropes and all that – but Shotgun does get very close for whatever that’s worth.
+Fuhito uses the doomsday materia near poor, unconscious Elfé (who is, because of the sprite limitations of this game, still armed months later), and Shotgun is too late to stop it.
+No one in the audience is particularly surprised – narrative tropes and all that – but Shotgun does get very close for whatever that’s worth.

 Anyways, poor Elfé!
 She’s basically not been a character for several chapters now and is now essentially a prop, not a person.
 Not even surprising, Square Enix.
 Not even surprising.